GuuX29/crab-yolo-add/README.md

 These additions have been made to the original `detect.py` functionality.
 The `--classify` command is used to activate the second-stage classifier with category selection, while the `--carapace` command is used to start the segmentation model for segmenting the carapace of crustaceans and estimating the width of the carapace.
 This includes a fault-tolerant mechanism where, if the carapace cannot be effectively detected, the width is estimated based on the diagonal of the bounding box.
 For more information, refer to the article (under submission, link to be updated).

 - `detect-xml-2c.py` allows only the selection of whether to call the second-stage classifier, similar to `--classify`.
 It can also save the results as an XML file for annotation inspection, use `--save-xml`.
 The classes inside are predefined; if used, please modify them to match your own trained model's classes.

+- In `detect-frame.py`, a photo distortion correction is performed during data loading (based on calibration data, article link to be uploaded).

 The code is partially inspired by [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch) and [Efficientnet_pytorch_cbam_gui](https://github.com/whisperLiang/Efficientnet_pytorch_cbam_gui).